Decentralised-Monsters/demons-scilla/auction/README.md

  * CodeIsOwner - If `_sender` is not owner of auction.
  * CodeBipLessThanCurrent - if `_amount` < `highest_binding_bid`
  * CodeNotFound - If id of auction doesn't found.
+ * CodeIsOwner - If invoker is `token_id` owner.
  * CodeNotEndedOrCanceled - If auction in progress.
  * CodeOnlyWithdrawn - For only withdrawn amount and tokens.
+ * CodeNotTokenOwner - If invoker is `token_id` owner.
+ * CodeAuctionHasBid - If auction has existing bid.
+ * CodeNotEnded - If auction has not yet ended.
+ * CodeTokenAlreadyInAuction - If `token_id` already exists.
+ * CodeTokenListedInDirectSale - If `token_id` already exists in marketplace contract.
+ * CodeAuctionNotApprovedToTransfer - If `token_id` not yet approved on demon contract for auction to transfer owner demon to auction.

 ```Ocaml
 contract AuctionFactoryLib